navikt/nav-ekstern-api-dok/api-dok/teste-api/teste-api.md

 ---

-## Fetching a Maskinporten Token using Postman
+## Fetching a Maskinporten Token using Bruno or Postman

 1. **Create a New Request:**
     - Method: `POST`
     - URL: `https://test.maskinporten.no/token`
 2. **Create a new Environment:**
-    - Add a new variable for the `jsrasign` library
+    - Add a new variable for the `jsrasign` library (only required for Postman)
         - name: `jsrsasign-js`
         - current value: Copy
           the [latest jsrsasign library](http://kjur.github.io/jsrsasign/jsrsasign-latest-all-min.js)